 - Supporting teachers and staff with projects pre-approved by class deans

-- Assisting at Charger athletic events
+- Assisting at Charger athletic events (except for your sport during your season)

 - Academic exchange hosts (home hosts do not receive on-campus service credit)